AlexChartrand440/albums-react-native/README.md

 The data used to populate the app is mock json data and gets served via a get request to the back end server @ http://localhost:3000.

 This is a mockup I made using Balsamiq:

 ![Mockup]

 ### Finished Product

-This is a screenshot of the resulting app running on the ios simulator.
+This is a screenshot of the resulting app running on the ios simulator:

 ![Screenshot]

 [Mockup]: https://github.com/JonnyPickard/albums-react-native/blob/master/src/docs/AlbumsMockup.png